 The feasibility study should include reviewing and analyzing all data relevant to the proposed project.
 The data collected should be verified against source documentation, and any discrepancies should be noted.
 The purpose of the feasibility study is to provide a basis for making a decision, and the data should be sufficient to support that decision.

-The analysis should consider both the positive and negative aspects of the proposed project.
+The analysis should consider both the proposed project's positive and negative aspects.
 The financial analysis should be thorough, and all assumptions should be documented.
 The risk assessment should identify any potential risks and mitigation strategies.
 The team assigned to the project should review the feasibility study and recommend the organization's leadership.

-Organizational leadership should decide whether to proceed with the project based on the feasibility study's findings.
+Based on the feasibility study's findings, organizational leadership should decide whether to proceed with the project.
 If the project is approved, the organization should develop a project plan that includes a detailed budget and timeline

 7. Make a Go/No-Go Decision

-It is important to know when to cut your losses when starting a business.
+Knowing when to cut your losses when starting a business is important.
 The go/no-go decision in a feasibility study comes in.
 The go/no-go decision is a key part of a feasibility study, and it can help you determine whether or not your business idea is worth pursuing.

 How to Conduct a Feasibility Study

-Now, let's discuss a few of the steps we take in order to do the feasibility study.
+Now, let's discuss a few of the steps we take to do the feasibility study.

-• To begin, we do a preliminary study of the business case to define what is included and what we are examining and attempting to find is realistic.
+• To begin with, we conduct a preliminary study of the business case to define what is included and to determine whether what we are examining and attempting to find is realistic.

 • Following that, we generate a forecasted income statement.
-We need to understand the revenue sources; how are we going to profit from this?
+We need to understand the revenue sources; how will we profit from this?
 Where does the income originate?
 Additionally, we must do a market study.

 • We need to find out whether this is a demand for our product.
 How much demand does this have?
 Is there a market for this product or service?

-• Plan your company's structure and operations, which is the fourth step.
+• The fourth step is to plan your company's structure and operations.
 Specifically, what type of organization do we need, and what resources do we have?
 Do we have any specific personnel needs?

 • We also plan to generate a balance sheet on the first day.
-What are the income and expenses, and how can we be confident we'll be able to decide whether we're going to make our ROI?
+What are the income and expenses, and how can we be confident that we'll be able to decide whether we'll make our ROI?

-• As a result, we plan to go through and examine all of our data before making a final decision on whether or not to go forward.
-In other words, are we going to pursue this project or business opportunity?
+• As a result, we plan to review and examine all of our data before making a final decision on whether or not to pursue this project or business opportunity.

 Feasibility Study vs. Business Plan